Annotating and Auditing the Safety Properties of Unsafe Rust: Unsafety Genesis and Annotation

 \subsubsection{Alias}

-This category relates to the context of ownership, borrowing, and lifetime rules enforced by the Rust compiler.
-These mechanisms are fundamental to achieving exclusive mutability in Rust.
-The property \texttt{Owning(p)} means that the object pointed to by \texttt{p} is going to be owned, and it should not have any other owners prior to that. \texttt{Box::from\_raw(raw: *mut T)-> Box<T>} is an API that turns the raw pointer into an owned value and should be annotated with \texttt{Owning(raw)}.
-Note that \texttt{Owning} is generally considered as a precondition, as a value is not allowed to have two owners even temporarily due to the risk of double-free vulnerabilities during unwinding~\cite{xu2021memory,li2021mirchecker}.
-The property \texttt{Alias(p1, p2)} means that two parameters point to the same memory space and may violate the requirement for exclusive mutability.
-This can occur, for example, when converting a raw pointer into a reference using methods like \texttt{pointer::as\_mut<'a>(self) -> Option<\&'a mut T>} or \texttt{pointer::as\_ref<'a>(self) -> Option<\&'a T>}.
-Different from \texttt{Owning}, temporary violations of alias rules can be useful in certain scenarios (\textit{e.g.,} double-linked list) and are therefore permitted as long as the program remains safe.
-As a result, we classify the safety property of \texttt{Alias} as a hazard.
-We will elaborate more on the classifications in Section~\ref{sec:spusage}.
-Finally, we use \texttt{Alive(p, l)} to represent that the lifetime of the object pointed to by \texttt{p} must be longer than the lifetime \texttt{l}.
+This category relates to the context of ownership, borrowing, and lifetime rules enforced by the Rust compiler, which are fundamental to guaranteeing exclusive mutability.
+The \texttt{Owning} property is a precondition for APIs like \texttt{Box::from\_raw} that consume a raw pointer to create an owned value.
+It asserts that the pointer has no other owners to prevent double-free vulnerabilities~\cite{xu2021memory,li2021mirchecker}.
+In contrast, the \texttt{Alias} property addresses potential violations of mutable exclusivity, such as when converting a raw pointer to a reference like \texttt{pointer::as\_mut<'a>}.
+Unlike \texttt{Owning}, temporary violations of alias rules can be useful in certain scenarios (\textit{e.g.,} double-linked list).
+Thus, we classify the safety property of \texttt{Alias} as a \textit{hazardous} status, a post-requirement rather than a precondition (We will elaborate more on the classifications in Section~\ref{sec:spusage}).
+Finally, we use \texttt{Alive} to represent an object's lifetime must outlive a specified lifetime parameter.